Paul C. Perrine, Dean of Students, Ext. 3800

 The Director of Diversity and Intercultural Initiatives responds to complaints relating to issues of discrimination, diversity, and inclusion.
 She also chairs the Diversity Practices Group and works with the Administrative Council to formulate and develop existing programs and policies designed to promote diversity and inclusion on campus.

 The Health Center is open from 9:00 A.M. – 12:00 noon and 1:00 – 5:00 PM, Monday through Friday, during times the academic program is in session.
+The last patient is taken 30 minutes prior to a closing (e.g. 11:30am and 4:30pm).
 The Center is staffed by a full-time registered nurse and a part-time registered nurse.
 Medical direction is provided by an MD.
 There are no charges for most Health Center services.
 Some over-the-counter remedies are also dispensed without a fee.
 After regular hours, the college will provide transportation to either an afterhours care facility or the emergency room at the local hospital.
 There is a charge for visits to afterhours care facilities or other medical practitioners to whom you are referred.
 Generally health insurance will be helpful in covering these costs.
 No health services are available on campus over the summer or other times classes are not in session.

 Student health records must be completed in order to register for classes.
 These records are confidential and give past medical history information as well as immunization status.
-Immunizations required in North Carolina may be obtained for free from the Health Center.
+Immunizations required in North Carolina may be obtained from a local Health Department or private practice.
 North Carolina law requires the College to suspend students whose immunizations are not up to date.

 Contact the Health Center first, and if they are not available, contact Public Safety on the emergency cell phone (828) 230-4592.